Citrus three-Bean Salad

 And it makes a great side to most barbeque and buffet-type meals.
 As it’s full of fibre, it’s also good for filling you up and keeping hunger at bay.

-You’ll see later, this Citrus Three-Bean Salad delivers a whole range of nutrients to help keep you healthy.
+You’ll see below that this Citrus Three-Bean Salad delivers a whole range of nutrients to help keep you healthy.

 Another bonus is that it’s so easy to throw together, and I think it tastes better the next day when all the flavours have had a chance to merge.
-Watch the video on my FaceBook Page @lucysnutrionalbites to see just how easy it is to make.
+Watch the video on Nutrilicious Ladies FaceBook Page and see just how easy it is to make.

 The Citrus Bean Salad is adapted from in an old Slimming World cookbook called, Food Glorious Food which I happened across when I was looking for the Spicy Potato Salad recipe.